Publications

 CGU-HS Committee on River Ice Processes and the Environment (CRIPE)

-Proceedings of the 18th Workshop on the Hydraulics of Ice-Covered Rivers
+Proceedings of the 18th Workshop on the Hydraulics of Ice-Covered Rivers, Quebec City, QC

 Effects of turbulence intensity on frazil ice particle characteristics